-Policy I.11.1 The County shall maintain procedures for the review of proposed development to determine its impact on level of service standards for public facilities so that such public facilities will meet the County's level of service standards and are available concurrent with the impacts of development.
-OBJECTIVE I.12 regul regul desig County shall maintain innovative planned residential development lations.
-The purpose of the Planned Residential Development lations is to permit Planned Residential Developments within both the gnated urban development areas and rural areas of the County which are ided to: 1.
-Encourage the development of land as planned residential developments; 2.
-Encourage flexible and creative concepts of site planning; 3.
-Preserve the natural amenities of the land by encouraging scenic and function open areas; 4.
-Accomplish a more desirable environment than would be possible through the strict application of the minimum requirements of zoning and subdivision requirements; 5.
-Provide for an efficient use of land resulting in smaller networks of utilities and streets and thereby lowering development and housing costs; and 6.
-Provide a stable environmental character compatible with surrounding areas.
-Policy I.12.1 detai County's land development regulations shall contain specific and led provisions to manage future growth and development to implement Comprehensive Plan which shall contain minimum provisions to: 1.
-Regulate the subdivision of land; 2.
-Regulate the use of land and water consistent with this Plan Element and ensure the compatibility of adjacent land uses and provide for open space; 3.
-Protect environmentally sensitive lands identified within the Conservation Element; 4.
-Regulate areas subject to seasonal and periodic flooding and provide for drainage and stormwater management; 5.
-Protect potable water wellfields and aquifer recharge areas; 6.
-Regulate signage; 7.
-Ensure safe and convenient onsite traffic flow and vehicle parking needs; and 8.
-Provide that development orders and permits shall not be issued which result in a reduction of the level of service standards adopted in this Comprehensive Plan.
+- Policy.
+I.9.1 The County shall require the developer to submit development plans for all proposed subdivision plats within the drainage basin of any designated priority water body to the Water Management District for review and comment as to the consistency of the proposed development with any approved management plan within such basin. - OBJECTIVE I.10 The County shall continue to regulate the location of development consistent with United States Department of Interior Geodetic Survey topographic information and soil conditions as identified within the United States Department of Agriculture Natural Resources Conservation Service, Soil Survey for the County. - Policy I.10.1 The County shall restrict development within unsuitable areas due to flooding, improper drainage, steep slopes, rock formations and adverse earth formations. - OBJECTIVE I.11 The County shall require that proposed subdivisions be approved only where the public facilities meet or exceed the adopted level of service standard. - Policy I.11.1 The County shall maintain procedures for the review of proposed subdivisions to determine its impact on level of service standards for public facilities so that such public facilities will meet the County's level of service standards and are available concurrent with the impacts of development. - OBJECTIVE I.12 The County shall maintain innovative Planned Residential Development regulations.
+The purpose of the Planned Residential Development regulations is to permit Planned Residential Developments within both the designated urban development areas and rural areas of the County which are intended to - 1.
+Encourage the development of land as planned residential developments; - 2.
+Encourage flexible and creative concepts of site planning; - 3.
+Preserve the natural amenities of the land by encouraging scenic and function open areas; - 4.
+Accomplish a more desirable environment than would be possible through the strict application of the minimum requirements of zoning and subdivision requirements; - 5.
+Provide for an efficient use of land resulting in smaller networks of utilities and streets and thereby lowering development and housing costs; and - 6.
+Provide a stable environmental character compatible with surrounding areas. - Policy I.12.1 The County's land development regulations shall contain specific and detailed provisions to manage future growth and development to implement the Comprehensive Plan which shall contain minimum provisions to: - 1.
+Regulate the subdivision of land; - 2.
+Protect environmentally sensitive lands identified within the Conservation Element; - 3.
+Regulate areas subject to seasonal and periodic flooding and provide for drainage and stormwater management; - 4.
+Protect potable water wellfields and aquifer recharge areas; - 5.
+Regulate signage; - 6.
+Ensure safe and convenient onsite traffic flow and vehicle parking needs; and

+7. Provide that development orders and permits shall not be issued which result in a reduction of the level of service standards adopted in this Comprehensive Plan.